Lesson 5: Administration of Logi Report Server

 - E-mail Server - You can use it to set up the linkage to your SMTP server to enable sending report results and notifications via e-mails.

 - Advanced - You can use it to specify a miscellaneous set of options and settings.

-You can reload the connection settings after you modified the datasource.xml file, manage dynamic connections, and keep cached connection for reuse.
+It allows you to reload the connection settings after datasource.xml file is modified, manage dynamic connections, and keep cached connection for reuse.